 The problem is the standard "FAX" transmission.

 Traditional FAX machines worked on a Group 3 (G3) protocol that compresses the image for transmission.
-The recipient's Fax Machines would then uncompressed the transmission and then printed the image.
+The recipient's Fax Machines would then uncompress the transmission and print the image.
 This required a lot of signaling data between the two fax devices to ensure all packets were received and put back together in the right order.